 - send to the Ministry of the Economic Development the Ts&Cs and the performance/ insurance bond at least 15 days before the beginning of the contest;

-- require the presence of a public notary on the selection of the winners (i.e. in case of drawing of the prizes, he will need to be present at the drawing) and on the closure of the prize promotions (i.e. after the delivery of the prizes to the winners, he shall draft the minutes of closure of the contest);
+- require the presence of a public notary on the selection of the winners (i.e., in case of drawing of the prizes, he will need to be present at the drawing) and on the closure of the prize promotions (i.e., after the delivery of the prizes to the winners, he shall draft the minutes of the closure of the contest);

-- send to the Ministry of the Economic Development the minutes of closure of the prize promotions drafted by the public notary;
+- send to the Ministry of the Economic Development the minutes of the closure of the prize promotions prepared by the public notary;

 - perform the required tax payments; and